jacob-8/poly-i18n/src/index.md

 [`sveltekit-i18n`](https://github.com/sveltekit-i18n) also has the [same problem](https://github.com/sveltekit-i18n/lib/issues/106) if implemented as instructed.
 The [solution](https://github.com/sveltekit-i18n/lib/issues/106#issuecomment-1535196388) there is also to instantiate a new instance for each request.

 After looking through each, I realized they all contained a lot of code not applicable to my project, none are designed to be used in a method that instantiates a new instance for each request, and that the i18n code needed to handle my i18n needs was really quite simple, less than 100 lines.
 Take a look and see if it's what you need for your project.
+The hope is that this project can foster greater understanding of i18n in SvelteKit and spur all libraries going forward to isolate locale choice by request.

 [Get started >>](/kitbook/docs/0-set-locales)